jbjbjb1/Jsearch/Readme.md

 * Indexing and opening previously indexed drives now possible

 ## Improvements to do
+* Add feature so does api call to github to check that lastest version of "master" branch is used
 * Allow searches of two phrases
 * Have hyperlink to open document
 * Index file creation date and sort results by date